bauwenst/MoDeST/README.md

 *Morphological segmentation* is the task of isolating the substrings of a word that correspond to its morphemes.
 These substrings are called *morphs*.
 In the above example, the segmentation would be `iso/metr/ic`.

+## Languages and Datasets
+The supported languages are simply under `modest.datasets`, so the list will not be reproduced here.
+The list of datasets roughly coincides with the downloaders under `modest.downloaders`.
+Currently, the package supports:
+- CELEX
+- MorphyNet
+- MorphoChallenge2010

 ## Installation
 Run
 ```shell